MCStreetguy/SmartConsole/README.md

 ### Basic Setup

-To get started we first need to do some basic configuration (yes, we can't completely avoid this step) and tell our application what it's called an so on.
+To get started we first need to do some basic configuration (yes, we can't completely avoid this step) and tell our application what it's called and so on.
 This is done by extending the present `Console`-class like this:

 ``` php